Rotation Symmetry-Protected Topological Phases of Fermions: Introduction

 \subsection{Classification scheme}

-We study the classification of interacting fermionic SPTs with both rotation symmetry and Abelian internal symmetry.
+We study the classification of interacting fermionic SPTs with both rotation and internal Abelian symmetry.
 We will follow the dimensional reduction approach introduced in \Ref{SongPRX2017}.
 In a crystallgraphic symmetry group, the only allowed rotations are $C_M$ with $M=2,3,4,6$.
-In this work the only spatial symmetry under consideration is rotation, so we allow $M$ to take any value $M>1$.
-In addition to rotation, we also consider an internal symmetry group $G$, such that the whole symmetry group is $C_M \times G$ (with fermions there are additional subtleties in the definition of symmetry group, which we will come to later).
+In this work the only spatial symmetry under consideration is rotation, so there is no limitation on the values of $M$.
+We will take any value $M>1$.
+In addition to rotation, we also consider an internal symmetry group $G$, such that the whole symmetry group is $C_M \times G$ (with fermions, we need to specify how rotations are extended by the fermion parity $\Z_2^f$, which we will define more precisely in Sec.~\ref{sec:symmetry}).

+Let us lay out the general principles of dimensional reduction for rotation symmetry in $d$ spatial dimensions.
+Even though we always consider lattice systems, let us assume the space is $\mathbb{R}^d$ for a moment to describe the general principles.
+We first divide the space into open disjoint regions related to each other by the point group symmetries, labeled by $\mathcal{M}_j$ (see Fig.~\ref{fig:disentangle}).
+For example, in 2D with polar coordinates,